vuejs/vue-cli/docs/cli.md

 Options:

-  -p, --port <port>  Port used for the UI server (by default search for awailable port) -h, --help         output usage information
+  -p, --port <port>  Port used for the UI server (by default search for available port) -h, --help         output usage information
 ```